 Latest Status

-The RMOW is continuing to explore implementing volumetric billing via water metering to industrial, commercial, and institutional (ICI) properties across Whistler.
+The RMOW is working towards implementing volumetric billing via water metering to industrial, commercial, and institutional (ICI) properties across Whistler.
 This expands on the pilot project launched in Function Junction in 2019.

 In 2019 the RMOW launched a pilot project to collect data via volumetric water metering in Function Junction.
-The pilot project included the installation of water meters (for properties that did not have a meter), the collection of water use data and the issuance of a mock bill to water users.
-The intent of the data collection and mock billing was to enable ICI users to better understand their water usage and identify opportunities to reduce consumption.
+The pilot project included the installation of water meters for properties that did not have a meter, and updating older meters to devices compatible with a new remote data collection network.

-The RMOW implemented ‘Phase 2’ of the pilot project in 2021 to ICI properties outside of Function Junction, and is now implementing ‘Phase 3’ of the project in 2022, which includes ICI properties in Whistler Village, Upper Village and the Benchlands.
+The RMOW implemented ‘Phase 2’ of the pilot project in 2021 to ICI properties outside of Function Junction and is now implementing ‘Phase 3’ of the project, which includes installations in the remaining ICI properties in Whistler.

 This is part of a data collection stage to understand water usage among ICI customers in Whistler.
 There will be no change to the billing structure at this time.